 Improve Your Speaking Skills Professionally

 ��’How do I introduce myself to him?’ or “Madeline, please tell us something about yourself.”
 Ugh.
 Why are these questions so hard to answer?
-Perhaps it is because there is an aspect about them that always makes us feel like we are supposed to be selling ourselves or maybe we are just very sophisticated and we are being asked usually at a short notice to make ourselves sound very simple.
+Could it be a lack of overall speaking skills that pains me so?
+Perhaps it is because there is an aspect about those questions that always make us feel like we are supposed to be selling ourselves.
+It could also be we are just very sophisticated and we are being asked usually at a short notice to make ourselves sound very simple.

 It can be appalling to introduce yourself to someone or people you do not know at a networking event, conference or business meeting.
 Yet those one-on-one moments give business managers and leaders an exceptional opportunity to expand their knowledge, grow their professional sphere and tap into the emerging business trends that directly or indirectly affect them and their companies.
 A great introduction is one that circumvents the usual sketchy pleasantries and instead gets to a fascinating conversation in which both parties deliver value.
 Even though introductions are very easy to master, here is how to do it well.

 Use the Other Person’s Name

 First, all business introductions should start with the other person’s name.
 It is tempting to start with your name, but if you know the name of the other party or person start with his or her name first.
 For instance in a group context you can say: “Hello, everyone!” and then say your name.
 In fact it is very important to say your name twice in such settings and it is also a good thing to slow down and say your name slowly and clearly.
 For instance,” Hello Irene, I’m Vincent, Vincent Beryl.
 “Depending on the context you may also want to include your company or title.